cesta-online/article-quarto-template/README.md

 - Run `quarto render` to generate the website
 - This will create a `public` folder with the website files
 - Create a new repository in GitHub without any files.
-Use the following naming convention: `acl-anthology-YYYY`
+Use the following naming convention: `anthology-{project-name}-{session}`.
+For example, `anthology-knowing-systemic-racism-spring-2023`.
+This respository link will be used later to push the contents of the `public` folder.
-- Push the contents of the `public` folder to the new repository with the following commands:
+- Create a new directory in your local machine outside the current repository.
+This will be used to push the contents of the `public` folder to the new repository.
-  - Go to the `public` folder using `cd public` if you are not already in the folder
+- Copy the contents of the `public` folder to the new directory
+- Open the new directory in VS Code
 - Initialize the repository using `git init`
 - Set the default branch to `main` using `git checkout -b main`
 - Add the files to the repository using `git add .`
 - Commit the changes using `git commit -m "Initial commit"`
-  - Add the remote repository using `git remote add origin <repository-url>`
+- Add the remote repository using `git remote add origin <repository-url>`.
+This repository is the one created in the above step.
-  - Push the changes to the repository using `git push -u origin main`
+- Push the changes to the remote repository using `git push -u origin main`
 - You can also Github Pages to host the website in your Github account and share the link internally for review
-- Once your article is finalized, submit the repository link to publish it in the main website
+- Once your article is finalized, submit the new repository link to publish it in the main website